 It seems a natural evolution, yet no one can say with absolute certainty who invented the sandwich that became a staple of school cafeterias and home kitchens (“The Encyclopedia of American Food and Drink” posits that there “is probably no Joe after whom it is named–but…Joe is an American name of proletarian character with unassailable genuineness”), or exactly when, or where, it came to be.
 Sometime in the early 1930s and probably in the United States is a pretty good bet, and as close as we may ever get to the whole truth of the matter.

 What can be proven is that the sloppy Joe’s popularity steadily increased over the ensuing decades.
-Sloppy Joe recipes started appearing in cookbooks from 1949 onward, and then in 1969, there was Manwich, the tomato-based sauce to which you just added cooked ground beef.
+Like other cultural icons ranch dressing and Oreos (among many others), it now has the distinction of having its own “holiday”—National Sloppy Joe Day, observed (or not) on March 18 each year.
+But before it become so enshrined, sloppy Joe recipes started appearing in cookbooks from 1949 onward, and then in 1969, there was Manwich, the tomato-based sauce to which you just added cooked ground beef.

 In early ads, they leaned heavily on the slogan: “A sandwich is a sandwich, but a Manwich is a meal.”
-In more recent years, they faced backlash for a tone-deaf 2011 ad campaign.
+In more recent years, they faced backlash for a tone-deaf 2011 ad campaign that Change.org said glorified “violence against gender non-conforming men.”
 In between, they aired this refreshingly ungendered commercial with the infectious jingle you’ll probably be singing to yourself all day now:

 Of course, they’re still going strong (one source says ConAgra sold over 70 million cans of Manwich in 2014).
-And while the brand has always been Manwich, it’s also always been a shortcut to sloppy Joes—even during the times when the product has been labeled, simply (if not a touch disingenuously), “Sandwich Sauce.”
+And while the brand has always been Manwich, it’s also always been a shortcut to sloppy Joes—even during the times when their product label has touted it simply (if not a touch disingenuously) as “Sandwich Sauce.”

 If you’re not sure your grown-up palate would appreciate the childhood charms of these slovenly sandwiches, perhaps one of the following variations might sway you.
 Just be sure to grab a stack of napkins before you sit down to eat, and prepare yourself for sloppy joy.